 I could quote him: “Come on!”
 Not really.
 It’s a technique to look at yourself from the outside, maybe he did it to create some distance to what goes on.
 Who knows.
 I guess he himself doesn’t.
 But to think that this is suspicious, this tendency to always suspect a ‘behind’ – exactly what, according to Nassehi, prevents the return to normality – that is actually a very popular game in modern society.
 It is called ‘latency’.
 You look for what people say without actually saying it, what they are trying to hide, but what nevertheless shows.
 German magazine Der Spiegel did the same thing in their title story some weeks ago.
 They said – listen to this, this is a quote, I love it: “So far, it is not so much science that speaks in favour of the laboratory hypothesis, but above all the suspicious behavior of some politicians and researchers.”
 By ‘suspicious’ they don’t mean any renovation.
 Or that – allegedly – no Chinese leader was infected with the virus.
 No, they mean the fact that they did not get an interview with the head of the Wuhan Institute, Shi Zhengli.
 So what do these super reporters do?
 They fly to China, go to her unannounced – and wonder why they still don’t get one.
 How suspicious!

 That’s how this Spiegel cover story starts: This ‘bat woman’ is not talking to us, she must be hiding something.
 It’s their Claas Relotius tradition.
-So much for their motto, “telling it like it is”!
-Just look at their cover, it’s like from a horror movie, the institute against a gloomy sky, buzzing with bats – no, that is not ‘telling it like it is’ at all.
+So much for their famous motto.
+Just look at their cover, it’s like from a horror movie, the institute against a gloomy sky, buzzing with bats – no, that is not “sagen, was ist” at all.
 There are no bats swirling around that building.
 Why did they fire Relotius for his beautiful stories, and the people responsible for this horror cover are still employed?
 And by calling it “The Enigma of Wuhan”, they suggest the origin has something to do with that place, with that institute.
 We still don’t know that, it was first sighted there, ok, but nothing more.
 It’s really time they removed these letters that are attached to the wall of their lobby.

 AA: Which letters?